TaylorJadin/jadin.me/content/posts/journal/2022-08-18/index.md

 I sold my car I've been driving since 2013, and bought a 2015 BMW X1, from my parents actually.
 I've been having too much fun getting comfy in the new car and learning about its bells and whistles.

-I did [some CSS stuff](https://github.com/TaylorJadin/foundryvtt-custom-login/blob/main/foundryvtt/resources/app/public/css/custom.css) to make a custom login page for the Foundry isntall the D&D group I play in weekly uses.
+I did [some CSS stuff](https://github.com/TaylorJadin/foundryvtt-custom-login/blob/main/foundryvtt/resources/app/public/css/custom.css) to make a custom login page for the Foundry server the D&D group I play in weekly uses.
 I think it looks pretty cool, and it has nice links to where we keep our private session recordings and the Azuracast station I use to broadcast background music.
-I've [blogged about Foundry before](https://jadin.me/foundry-on-reclaim-cloud/), but I should do an update on the other tech, radio, and streaming related stuff I do with our D&D group as I've often used it as playground to try out stuff that I would bring to work.
+I've [blogged about Foundry before](https://jadin.me/foundry-on-reclaim-cloud/), but I should do an update on the other tech, radio, and streaming related stuff I do with our D&D group as I've often used it as playground to try out stuff that I would later make use of at work.

 ![screenshot of the Foundry login page.](foundry_login.png)